d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

 or it is fed into another neuron via its dendrites.

-Certainly, the high-level idea that many such units could be combined, provided they have connectivity and correct learning algorithm, to produce far more interesting and complex behavior than any one neuron alone could express arises from our study of real biological neural systems.
+Certainly, the high-level idea that many such units could be combined, provided they have the correct connectivity and learning algorithm, to produce far more interesting and complex behavior than any one neuron alone could express arises from our study of real biological neural systems.